Bucks' Giannis Antetokounmpo: Officially ruled out

-Antetokounmpo (calf) has been ruled out for Tuesday's Game 2 against the Pacers.
+Antetokounmpo (calf) has been ruled out for Thursday's Game 3 against the Pacers.

-As expected, Antetokounmpo has been downgraded from doubtful to out while he continues to recover from a left soleus strain.
-Without their star player, the Bucks were able to win Game 1 behind a stellar first-half performance from Damian Lillard, affording Antetokounmpo some extra rest, but if Milwaukee drops Game 2 at home, there may be added pressure for the MVP candidate to return Friday, when the series shifts to Indiana for Game 3.
+Antetokounmpo was doubtful on Milwaukee's initial injury report, and he'll officially miss a sixth consecutive game as the team attempts to regain a lead in the first-round series.
+His next chance to suit up will be in Game 4 on Sunday.

 More News